GameDevBox/Procedural-Animated-Organic-Unity/README.md

 [Twitter/X](https://x.com/TheMirzaBeig/)

---
 Just a guy making games.
 Exploring the world of game development with Unity tutorials, coding tips, and shader magic, and fixing bugs. game-related, sometimes not.
---

-##🔥follow my YouTube @GameDevBox to find more Tutorials and Tips: [Youtube](https://www.youtube.com/channel/UCgXs2PTiL19Rv1qOn1SI7XQ)
+🔥follow my YouTube @GameDevBox to find more Tutorials and Tips: [GameDevBox](https://www.youtube.com/channel/UCgXs2PTiL19Rv1qOn1SI7XQ)

-##🔥see the tutorial for how you can set it up: https://youtu.be/oe3bxapfURQ
+🔥see the tutorial for how you can set it up: https://youtu.be/oe3bxapfURQ

 - Tested with Unity 6000.15f1.

---
 😺Follow me on other Social Media:
 • X:
 https://x.com/ArianKhatiban